 The class will take a ~10-minute quiz at the beginning of the hour to be sure everyone is ready to discuss, and during that time, you will set-up and prepare your discussion (you get 125% for that day's quiz!).
 Participation/discussion on GLD days will add to your quiz grade.
+You may use hand-written (not photocopied) notes for the quizzes.

-You should be able to keep the class engaged in discussion for at least 30 minutes.
+The discussion leaders should be able to keep the class engaged in discussion for at least 35 minutes.
 You will be graded down if you cannot keep the class engaged in an interesting and informative discussion about the paper for that time.
-If you choose to have an activity or game as a part of your GLD, it is important to have that activity portray what is being explained in the article (there should not be much uncertainty, unless the paper calls for it).
-I will also discuss some major points of the paper after the GLD, or on the following class day.
+If you choose to have an activity or game as a part of your GLD (a very good idea), it is important to have that activity portray what is being explained in the article (there should not be much uncertainty, unless the paper calls for it).
+I will usually also discuss some major points of the paper after the GLD, or on the following class day.
 More guidance for the GLDs is posted separately.

 If you are not leading the GLD that day, then you cannot use any form of electronic device during Group-Led Discussions (it is rude to those leading the activities).
-If you use them on those days, you will automatically receive a zero for that day's quiz.
+If you use them on those days, you will automatically receive negative participation points.
 If you are expecting an important call or text, then simply put your phone on vibrate, sit near the door, and step out when the call/text comes through.